-Here are some ways for you and your team to get the most out of Status Hero.
+Here are some ways to get the most out of Status Hero.

-We assembled these best practices from decades of combined software delivery experience plus lessons learned from the thousands of teams using Status Hero every day.
+We assembled these practices from decades of combined software delivery experience, plus lessons learned from the 1000s of teams using Status Hero every day.

 Most software developers should only have one or two concrete goals a day.